 48. Proper illumination

 Proper lighting will make it harder for employees to steal in your warehouse.
 It’ll also make it less likely employees will accidentally damage merchandise.
-Finally, proper lighting will improve the quality of video surveillance footage so that incidents can be resolved.
+Finally, proper lighting will improve the quality of video security footage so that incidents can be resolved.

 Convenience store loss prevention tips